go-sql-driver/mysql/README.md

 Default:        false
 ```

-`strict=true` enables the strict mode in which MySQL warnings are treated as errors.
+`strict=true` enables a driver-side strict mode in which MySQL warnings are treated as errors.
+This mode should not be used in production as it may lead to data corruption in certain situations.

+A server-side strict mode, which is safe for production use, can be set via the [`sql_mode`](https://dev.mysql.com/doc/refman/5.7/en/sql-mode.html) system variable.

 By default MySQL also treats notes as warnings.
 Use [`sql_notes=false`](http://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_sql_notes) to ignore notes.
 See the [examples](#examples) for an DSN example.